patricklafrance/wmfnext-shell/README.md

 }
 ```

-👉 Add the Webpack Module Federation plugin to the `webpack.config.js` file by using the `createHostConfiguration` function to follow the shell conventions.
+👉 Finally, add the Webpack Module Federation plugin to the `webpack.config.js` file by using the `createHostConfiguration` function to follow the shell conventions.

 ```js
 // host webpack.config.js